defi-wonderland/canon-guard-docs/docs/concepts/canon-guards.md

 You can adopt Canon Guard in two modes.

 - Detached (no Safe guard): you do not call `setGuard`.
 Teams use Canon Guard to queue/approve/execute, but the Safe does not enforce it.
 If Canon Guard has a bug, you can stop using it with no impact on the Safe.
+This is useful for an initial trial while you validate procedures.
 - Attached (Safe guard set): you call `setGuard(CanonGuard)`.
 The Safe enforces “only Canon Guard may execute”.
 This closes bypasses and makes approvals uniformly onchain.
 Risk: a misconfiguration (wrong guard address, incompatible Safe version, or broken guard) can block execution until the guard is changed.

-A recommended rollout flow would be running in detached mode for a soak period to validate builders, hubs, and operational procedures.
-Once confident, attach the guard.
-Keep a pre‑built rollback ready to reset the guard if needed.
+Recommended rollout: start detached for a few weeks, verify builders/hubs and team workflow, then attach.
+Keep a rollback prepared (e.g., an action from `ChangeSafeGuardActionFactory`) to reset the guard if needed.

 ## In general terms, the flow is...